Never Waste a Good Incident

 AI risk cannot be judged in the abstract.
 Organisations should assess AI in context, use NIST’s seven characteristics, and make appraisal a collective exercise rather than a solo compliance check.

-On spending two hours in a room with an incoming CIO and saying almost nothing.
+On spending two days in a room with an incoming CIO.

 A short letter every other week — one essay, one field note, one small observation worth keeping.
 No advertising, no reposts.